 We have entered into certain transactions with related parties may continue to do so in future.
-While our Company believes that all such transactions have been conducted on arms-length basis and is in compliance with the Companies Act, there can be no assurance that it could not have been achieved on more favourable terms had such transactions not been entered into with related parties.
+While our Company believes that all such transactions have been conducted on arms-length basis and is in compliance with the Companies Act and other applicable laws, there can be no assurance that it could not have been achieved on more favourable terms had such transactions not been entered into with related parties.
 Furthermore, it is likely that our company will enter into related party transactions also in the future.
 There can be no assurance that such transactions, individually or in the aggregate, will not have an adverse effect on our financial condition and results of operation.
-For details, please refer to "Note 23 - Related Party Transactions" of restated consolidated financials under section titled "Financial Information" on page 159 of this Draft Red Herring Prospectus.
+For details, please refer to "Note 24 - Related Party Transactions" of restated consolidated financials under section titled "Financial Information" on page 166 of this Prospectus.